openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 The backend for sharing is pretty much complete so I can now focus on the user interface
         for the rest of the summer.
 The only part that needs updating is the permissions system.
 I was having a difficult time deciding on what to do with permissions and ended up going with only read and write, without the ability to permanently delete files.
-I™ve changed my mind now and will expand the options to more specific permissions that you can assign users.
+Iâ€™ve changed my mind now and will expand the options to more specific permissions that you can assign users.
 I was worried before that this would make the user interface too complex, but I now believe I can still achieve simplicity with the user experience. (...)

-
+â€

+â€œ

         [ZDNet/Paula Rooney: SUSE Studio 1.2 ships, SUSE Linux chief to roll out full cloud